Frequently Asked Questions

 I have been working in the financial services industry since 2014.

 Do I have to be in your area or can you work with me remotely?

 You’re in luck!
-I typically work remotely.
+I only work remotely.
 I work with clients anywhere in the U.S. through video conferencing and other internet-based systems.
-This allows us to be as efficient as possible and avoid unnecessary travel time.
+This allows us to be as efficient and environmentally-friendly as possible and avoid unnecessary travel time.

 Is there a minimum amount of money I have to have to work with you?

 Nope!
 We will start with where you are.

 What if I decide to stop working with you?
 How do I transfer my money?

 While I certainly want to invest in long-term relationships with my clients, you are always in control of your money.
 Your money is held with a standard custodian and you have the option to stop working with me any time and you can continue to access your money or move it wherever you want.

 What is your stance on Socially Responsible Investing (SRI or ESG)?